A person is authorised to give relevant treatment1 to a patient2 if the following conditions are met3.

 The second condition is that, when giving the treatment, he reasonably believes that the patient lacks capacity to consent to it6.

-The third condition is that he has no reason to believe that the patient objects7 to being given the treatment or, he does have reason to believe that the patient so objects, but it is not necessary to
+The third condition is that he has no reason to believe that the patient objects7 to being given the treatment or,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.